CaseyScott/Gaming-hardware-Django-milestone/README.md

 ## **The Given Brief and Requirements**
 Full stack frameworks with Django milestone project.
-Glitch is an e-commerce web app for selling high end gaming computer hardware.
+Glitch is an e-commerce website for selling high end gaming computer hardware.

 Project purpose:
-In this project, is a full-stack site based around business logic used to control a centrally-owned dataset.
+This project, is a full-stack site based around business logic used to control a centrally-owned dataset.
 It has an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.

 ## **UX**